dave-ok/hackerbay-node-task/README.md

 ```

 ## Local Development

-Firstly, setup the following environment variables locally, preferrably through a .env file.
+First, setup the following environment variables locally, preferrably through a `.env` file.
+Although reasonable default values for the environment variables have been provided, you can specify custom values in your `.env` file or local environment.
 A sample .env file has been provided which can be easily renamed and populated.

-- PORT: The port the server should listen on
+- PORT: The port the server should listen on (default: 5000)
 - JWT_SECRET: An abritary string used in signing JWT tokens for authentication

 ### Installation